Climate Jargon

 Acid rain: Rainwater that is more acidic than natural

-Aerosol cooling: When tiny particles in the air cool the Earth by reflecting sunlight into space
+Aerosol cooling: When tiny air particles cool the Earth by reflecting sunlight into space

-Aerosols: Tiny particles in the air that can absorb or reflect sunlight
+Aerosols: Tiny air particles that can absorb or reflect sunlight

 Afforestation: Planting trees where there was no forest before